 The PTI Governance and Customer Standing Committee (CSC) structures, also required by the CWG-Stewardship Proposal.

-The rights of investigation and inspection (as described in Recommendation #1: Establishing an Empowered Community for Enforcing Community Power)
+The rights of investigation and inspection (as described in Recommendation #1: Establishing an Empowered Community for Enforcing Community Powers).

 Requiring ICANN to conduct public consultations on any proposed changes to Standard Bylaws, Fundamental Bylaws or the Articles of Incorporation.